Pepco (retailer): History

-In 2023, the majority (79%) shareholder of Pepco, Steinhoff International was delisted and restructured in a plan to avoid bankruptcy following years of lawsuits and heavy losses after holes in the company's accounts were exposed in December 2017.
+In 2023, the majority (79%) shareholder of Pepco, Steinhoff International was delisted and restructured in a plan to avoid bankruptcy following years of lawsuits and heavy losses after accounting problems were exposed in December 2017.
 Any bankruptcy was however not expected to harm Pepco given its strong balance sheet and independent sources of finance.
-Following the restructure 2023 Steinhoff's shareholding was transferred to the new entity Ibex Topco B.V.
+Following the 2023 restructure, Steinhoff's shareholding was transferred to the new entity Ibex Topco B.V.

 In March 2025, Pepco's parent company Pepco Group announced that they would be mostly focusing on the retailer from now on, trying to separate Poundland, the group will also try to sell Dealz.

 In June 2025, Pepco Group sold Poundland and the Irish business of Dealz to Gordon Brothers for a nominal one pound sterling.
 Pepco retains a minority shareholding of the new Poundland group.

 In Poundland and Dealz

 Since 2023 Poundland and Dealz shops have been phasing out their brand and previous "Pep&Co" branded products and clothing, replacing them with Pepco branded ranges.
 This transition was seen as a potential cause for a dip in like-for-like sales at the group in 2024.

 In the United Kingdom, Pepco products are marketed as being "only at Poundland".